-grilled steak mushroom kabobs on platter
+grilled steak and mushroom kabobs

 This weekend was a blur, and I am so full and happy from it.
 These grilled steak and mushroom kabobs have much to do with that.